 In many scenarios, you need more control over your input data in order to compute a decision outcome.
 For this, you can use a literal expression language that allows you to aggregate and transform decision data.
 For example, we can sum up the value of past insurance claims with the following simple literal expression:

 You can seamlessly integrate these expressions into your decision diagrams.
 Let’s refine our decision diagram so that the sum of past insurance claims is computed from a separate input data element:

-Now we have our decision model – but how do we ensure the model is actually used in our claim handling process?
-Because we created our model in DMN 1.1 (an open standard notation), we have the option to export our diagram to a system that can then either provide decision support for our caseworkers, or automate the decision completely – vastly improving our organization’s ability to use the model and make standardized decisions.
+Now we have our decision model, how can we ensure the model is actually used in our claim handling process?
+Because we created our model in DMN 1.1 (an open standard notation), we have the option to export our diagram to a system that can then either provide decision support for our caseworkers, or automate the decision completely.

-Of course, we can also eliminate human involvement altogether by deploying a process to a business rule execution engine, likeor .
-In contrast to an ordinary software application, a business rule execution engine doesn’t rely on hard-coded decision logic; business users can change the rules in a decision diagram and have them transferred as an update to the engine without involving programmers.
+Of course, we could also eliminate human involvement altogether by deploying a process to a business rule execution engine, like.
+In contrast to an ordinary software application, a business rule execution engine doesn’t rely on hard-coded decision logic.
+Instead, business users can change the rules in a decision diagram and have them transferred as an update to the engine without involving programmers.

-Business Decision Management focuses on monitoring, modeling, and executing business decisions.
-Using the Decision Model and Notation (DMN), you can create unambiguous, formalized decision models that increase the visibility and adaptability of your business decisions.
+Business decision management focuses on monitoring, modeling, and executing business decisions.
+Using Decision Model and Notation (DMN), you can create unambiguous, formalized decision models that increase the visibility and adaptability of your business decisions.
 Taking a structured approach and using a standard notation also gives you the option to transfer the decision models to a decision support system or automate your decisions completely.

 In any business decision management scenario,is your best friend.
 To find out more about decision automation, see our fact sheet on effective through software-based decision management.
 Or, if you’re ready to get started with business decision management straight away, sign up for a with Signavio, today.